JalaHarshavardhan/JalaHarshavardhan/README.md

-- 👋 Hi, I’m @JalaHarshavardhan
+- 👋 Hi, I’m @Harsha
-- 👀 I’m interested in C programming and internships
+- 👀 I’m interested in C programming, python programming and internships
-- 🌱 I’m currently learning C language
+- 🌱 I’m currently learning Python language
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me 9440982276(whatsapp)